 About the Position

 NYSCI is seeking a Manager of Government Grants & Sponsored Research (“Grants Manager”) to lead our fundraising efforts with government funding agencies to advance NYSCI’s portfolio of research and development projects.
-The Grants Manager is a critical member of the Institutional Advancement team which include 9 full-time staff that raise a total of more than $12 million annually for R&D initiatives, exhibits, educational programs and museum operations.
-The Manager will report to the Director of Campaign Strategy and work closely with senior leaders from NYSCI’s Research, Exhibits and Programs division, including the Chief Learning Officer, Chief Scientist, and other program directors.
+The Grants Manager is a critical member of the Institutional Advancement team which includes 9 full-time staff that raise a total of more than $12 million annually for R&D initiatives, exhibits, educational programs and museum operations.
+The Manager will report to the Director of Institutional Advancement and work closely with senior leaders from NYSCI’s Research, Exhibits and Programs division, including the Chief Learning Officer, Chief Scientist, and other program directors.
 The Grants Manager will be a key member of the NYSCI development team, and will focus primarily on government fundraising (city, state and federal), with most of their time dedicated to providing support to federal grants from STEM and education focused agencies such as the National Science Foundation, National Aeronautics and Space Administration, U.S. Department of Education, Institute for Museum and Library Services and others.
-Working in collaboration with the Director of Campaign Strategy and Chief Learning Officer, the Manager will help guide the organizational strategy for government grants and be responsible for overseeing cross-departmental collaboration to streamline the procurement of government grants.
+Working in collaboration with the Chief Learning Officer, the Manager will help guide the organizational strategy for government grants and be responsible for overseeing cross-departmental collaboration to streamline the procurement of government grants.

 - Develop, manage, and execute NYSCI’s government grant programs in collaboration with colleagues from Institutional Advancement and across the Research, Exhibits and Programs division.

 - Research prospects and contribute to the development of high quality proposals and reports, including developing project ideas and budgets in consultation with program staff.

 - Manage cultivation and stewardship of relationships with government program officers and funders.